PipeWire/wireplumber/docs/daemon/configuration.md

   endpoint.
 If it is not specified, the stream name is acquired from the `media.role` property of the matching endpoint.
 If specified, the value of this field overrides the `media.role`.

-The `[endpoint-link]` table specifies properties of the link.
-Possible fields of this table are:

-* `keep`

-  A boolean field.
-If set to true, the link is always kept active and ignores policy rules regarding corking or stream priority.
-This link will also not affect the rules for other links.
-For example, if a keep=true link is activating a high priority stream, lower priority streams can still work on the same target endpoint for links with keep=false.